Cambridge Exam Preparation Dublin

 Part 4 consists of further discussion on the task in part 3 prompted and directed by the interviewer.
-This is largely to test your conversational skills.
+This is mostly to test your conversational skills.

-You can check out sample papers in all sections here.
+You can check out sample papers for all sections here.

 Many students who successfully pass the FCE, then go on to prepare for the CAE exam.